remobjects/calendar/README.markdown

 ** LDAP_GroupFilter: filter for the groups; for example: (objectClass=groupOfNames)
 ** LDAP_UseSSL: set to true if you want to use SSL
 ** Server_Port: port for the server.
-* Then open the RemObjects.Calendar.daConnections and change the connection string to match the details for your PostGreSQL config.
+** DB_ConnectionString: the connection string for the DB.
-* Optionally, open the NLog.config file to adjust the logging configuration.
 * Build and Run
+* Optionally, modify the NLog.config file to adjust the logging configuration.

 # Using